survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 ESLint rules have been documented well, and you have full control over their severity.
 These features alone make it a powerful tool.
 Better yet, there is a large number of rules and presets beyond the core as the community has built on top of it.

-T> It is quite telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
+T> It is telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
 JSCS reached the end of its life with its 3.0.0 release and the core team joined with ESLint.

 ### eslint-config-airbnb